-Yes, I definitely still have tough moments - but they are just that, moments.
+Yes, I definitely had tough moments - but they were just that, moments.
 A co-worker once taught me, “you can start your day over at any moment.”
-If I’m having a bad moment, I try to make sure it doesn’t ruin my entire day.
-I understand that I am in charge of my sanity, and this difficult moment will pass.
+If I was having a bad moment, I tried to make sure it didn't ruin my entire day.
+I understood that I was in charge of my sanity, and that difficult moment would pass.

 7. Take It Easy & Enjoy The Moment

 Being a new parent I was overly concerned with the wrong things.
 Any and everything you could think of distracted me from what was really important in our children's lives.
 Now, as long as my children are healthy and happy, I have peace of mind.